kjige/Flashcard-Generator/README.md

 # Flashcard-Generator

 ## Make flash cards
+Cards are constructor objects and exported as modules.
 To make new cards, select 'make'.

+## Types of flash cards
-## Choose between basic or cloze-deleted statements
+Choose between basic or cloze-deleted statements.
 Put questions, clues, or other hints on the "front", and the answers on the "back".
+Cards are stored in separate text files for basic or cloze-deleted statements.

+## Displaying cards
-## Display "front" (question), "back" (answer), or both.
+Display "front" (question), "back" (answer), or both.
 Example:
-Cards are constructor objects and exported as modules.
 ```js
 	var newCard = new BasicFlashcard (front, back);
 	BasicFlashcard.displayFront();